55blabs/pyD2/README.md

 # pyD2
  One crucial aspect of network security is detecting and responding to intrusion attempts.
-In this blog post, we'll explore how Python can be used to build a Network Intrusion Detection System (NIDS) step by step.

 # Updated NIDS are great for continous monitoring of Network Threats